vivirortega/geniusGame/README.md

 <h1>About the project</h1>
-The Genius game is all about getting the colors right as they flash on the screen, and it's a replay game that stimulates memory.
+The Genius game is about getting the colors right as they flash on the screen, and it's a replay game that stimulates memory.

-</h1>Technologies used</h1>
+<h1>Technologies used</h1>
 Javascript, CSS, HTML.

 <h1>Final considerations.</h1>